Martha Barnes Wrenn

 I am a retired National Board Certified Exceptional Children’s Teacher and Behavior Specialist.
 Throughout my 31 year career, I always advocated that with only minor accommodations and teaching the right skills, students with disabilities could achieve amazing potentials and levels of independence.
-Of all the students in my long career I’ve never met one who wanted to fail.
-Now those students are adults and want the same things that we all want.
-To be productive citizens, contribute to their families and communities and to work!
+Now those students are adults and want the same things that we all want; to be productive citizens, contribute to their families and communities and to work!
 I believe that the WhirliDogs Café and Training Center will give many that crucial first experience that employers always want.
 “You must do the thing you think you cannot do.” – Eleanor Roosevelt.
-If you would like to contact me feel free to email me at email@example.com
+If you would like to contact me feel free to email me at firstname.lastname@example.org

 I am a retired educator.
 During my career, I have taught English as a Second Language and Spanish from Kindergarten to the college level.
 I retired as the English as a Second Language and World Languages Coordinator in Nash-Rocky Mount Public Schools in 2014.
 I have always been a passionate advocate of social justice and social equality.
 Fortunately, through my job and community volunteering I had plenty of opportunities to help students and families remove the barriers and roadblocks that prevented them from developing to their best potential, with the ultimate goal of becoming productive citizens of our communities.
 The WhirliDogs’ initiative gives me the chance to continue working for equal opportunities for all.
 “Give every other human being every right you claim for yourself.”― Robert G. Ingersoll email@example.com